GaryWSmith/xdr-parser-plugin/README.md

 			"name" : "fuel#0",
 			"expression" : "(x/300)",
 			"sk_path" : "tanks.fuel.0.currentLevel" }
-] ,

-"mmsi" : "601270800"
-}

-]
 The input data is received via configured data connections with type = NMEA0183 and which have a matching sentenceEvent name.
-The sentenceEvent name is set in the Web user interface when creating data connections and in the plugin config.
+The sentenceEvent name is set in the web user interface when creating data connections and in the plugin config.

 The output of the plugin becomes another data source confirmed on the Dashboard under "Connection activity".